texfaq/texfaq.github.io/FAQ-findwidth.md

 \newlength{\gnat}
 \settowidth{\gnat}{\textbf{small}}
 ```
-This sets the value of the length command `\gnat` to the width of ''small''
+This sets the value of the length command `\gnat` to the width of "small"
 in bold-face text.